kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

 - On Freeze day, send an email to [Kubernetes-Dev](https://groups.google.com/a/kubernetes.io/g/dev) that freeze has happened and upcoming key dates.
 Examples [1](https://groups.google.com/g/kubernetes-dev/c/JDM7bNKvhqQ/m/8S7BXtXPBQAJ).
 - Remove any Enhancements that failed to meet the criteria by the Enhancement freeze deadline.
   - Set their **Enhancement Status** in the board to `Removed from Milestone`.
-  - Remove the milestone and change `tracked/yes` label to `tracked/no` on the Enhancement Issue with the following comments

     ```text
-    /remove-label tracked/yes
-    /label tracked/no
     /milestone clear
     ```